lucavivenzo/HBM-Performance-Analysis-FPGA/HBM-Vitis/README.md

 ### Host Program

-Certainly!
-Here's a summarized version of the text to be added to the "Host Program" section of the README:

-### Host Program

 The Host program utilizes the OpenCL API to launch and manage kernel runs on the FPGA.
 The process involves several steps:

 1. **Context Creation**: Create a Context instance, which includes the OpenCL device connected to the host system.